 The process of any project of any genre starts with many studies.
-However, if it is a figure or portrait I usually hire models (I try not to use photographs unless it is a commission for a portrait and the sitter can't pose) because is the way to capture not only their features but also their feelings, it develops a connection between you and the sitter and that get printed in the canvas.
-A project like that usually takes from 3 to 5 weeks, depending of the dimension of the canvas and complexity of composition, working with the model 5 days a week for 3 hours everyday.
+However, if it is a figure or portrait I usually hire models (I like to make the studies from life but also take photographs for reference), because is the way to capture not only their features but also their feelings, it develops a connection between you and the sitter and that get printed in the canvas.
+A project like that usually takes from 3 to 5 weeks, depending of the dimension of the canvas and complexity of composition.

 Commissions can be made of any subject, most common is portrait but also you can order figures (like family members, couples and/or nude,s), still life and/or landscapes.

-Payments can be made through PayPal, Wire transfer, debit/credit card or cash app.
+Payments can be made through PayPal, Wire transfer, debit/credit card, Zelle or cash app.
 Half of the fee has to be paid in advance and the other half when is done.

 If you like something from the gallery and would like to purchase it write to the email provided in contact and ask if the artwork is still available.

 Portrait Session: schedule a meeting to see best time for both sides, I always recommend do sessions in the morning as it is when there is better light, otherwise client has an specific idea.
 I usually work with natural light, this is way I pinpoint this.

 Where do sessions take place? sessions take place in my studio, client's house or any other specific location.